Belzec extermination camp: Camp operation

 The second phase of extermination began in July 1942, when new gas chambers were built of brick and mortar on a lightweight foundation, thus enabling the facility to "process" Jews of the two largest agglomerations nearby including the Kraków and Lwów Ghettos.
 The wooden gas chambers were dismantled.
 The new building was 24 meters long and 10 meters wide and had six gas chambers, insulated with cement walls.
 It could handle over 1,000 victims at a time.
 The design was soon replicated by the other two Operation Reinhard extermination camps: Sobibor and Treblinka.

 There was a hand-painted sign on the new building that read Stiftung Hackenholt or Hackenholt Foundation named after the SS man who designed it.
 Until December 1942, at least 350,000 to 400,000 Jews were murdered in the new gas chambers.
 One Wehrmacht sergeant at the train station in Rzeszów, Wilhelm Cornides, recorded in his diary a conversation with a German policeman on 30 August 1942.
 The Bahnschutzpolizei told him: "trains filled with Jews pass almost daily through the railway yards and leave immediately on the way to the camp.
 They return swept clean most often the same evening."
 The last transport of Jews arrived at Bełżec on 11 December 1942.
 The buried remains often swelled in the heat as a result of putrefaction and the escape of gases.
 The surface layer of soil split.
 In October 1942, the exhumation and burning of all corpses was ordered to cover up the crime on direct orders from SS-Obergruppenführer Odilo Globocnik, the deputy of Reichsführer-SS Heinrich Himmler in Berlin.
 The bodies were placed on pyres made from rail tracks, splashed with petrol and burned over wood.
 The bones were collected and crushed.
-The last period of camp's operation continued until June 1943 when the area was ploughed over, and disguised as a farm.
+The last period of the camp's operation continued until June 1943 when the area was ploughed over, and disguised as a farm.